ooohminh/jpegpulse/guide.md

 # JPEG Pulse Deployment Guide

-## 1. Subgraph Deployment
+## 1. Subgraph Deployment Status

-The subgraph has been deployed to The Graph Studio.
+The subgraph has been successfully deployed to The Graph Studio.
 You can access it at:

 ```
 https://thegraph.com/studio/subgraph/jpegpulse/
 ```

-### Endpoint URL for Apollo Client:
+### Endpoint URL (successfully configured in Apollo Client):
 ```
 https://api.studio.thegraph.com/query/88157/jpegpulse/v0.1.0
 ```

 ### Updating the Subgraph

-If you need to update the subgraph:
+If you need to update the subgraph in the future:

 1. Make your changes to the schema, mappings, or ABIs in the `subgraph` directory
 2. Run the following commands: